Dueel/Tracker-Lite/README.md

 5. You can track multiple players by entering their usernames in the search bar separated by spaces (e.g. "player1 player2 player3").
 6. The application tracks the following statistics (For all Normal Modes):

-- Total games played
+- Games played
-- Total wins
+- Wins
-- Total losses
+- Losses
-- Total final kills
+- Final kills
-- Total final deaths
+- Final deaths
-- Bed destructions
+- Bed Destructions
 - Beds lost

 The statistics are updated in real-time as the player's information is retrieved from the Hypixel API.